From HEL to CIA: hilarious real airport codes

 BRR: Barra Airport, Scotland, UK

 BRR is a pretty accurate abbreviation for an airport in the Outer Hebrides, where the annual average temperature doesn't exceed 10°C (50°F).
 Don’t expect a manicured, concrete landing strip here – instead planes make a descent onto the sugar sands of Tràigh Mhòr beach.
-An average of two flights a day usually arrive on the shoreline from Glasgow and it's said to be the only beach airport to operate scheduled flights.
-Take a look at more of the world's unique airports.

 DIE: Arrachart Airport, Madagascar

-PIE: St. Pete-Clearwater International Airport, Florida, USA
+PIE: St Pete-Clearwater International Airport, Florida, USA

-Serving the Tampa Bay Area, this airport's official name is rather lengthy: St. Pete–Clearwater International Airport.
+Serving the Tampa Bay Area, this airport's official name is rather lengthy: St Pete-Clearwater International Airport.
 They have, however, embraced their lovely airport code PIE and use it in their advertising slogan, 'Fly2PIE'.
-It's also pretty accurate as we're sure there are key lime pies aplenty in Florida...
+It's also pretty accurate as we're sure there are key lime pies aplenty in Florida.

 FUK: Fukuoka Airport, Japan

 The principal airport on the Japanese island of Kyushu, it's pretty clear how Fukuoka Airport has ended up with a rather rude abbreviation.
-Originally built as an airfield for the Imperial Japanese Army Force in 1944, the airport was the fourth busiest single-runway airport in the world as of 2017 and the fourth busiest passenger airport in Japan.
-It's also located in a residential area so all flights stop between 10pm and 7am.
+Originally built as an airfield for the Imperial Japanese Army Force in 1944, it's the fourth busiest airport in Japan.

 BUS: Alexander Kartveli Batumi International Airport, Georgia